Yanny or Laurel? Science explains why you're hearing one and not the other

 Breaking News Emails

-On Tuesday, the internet broke out into an all-consuming debate, dividing people into two camps: those that heard "Laurel," and those that heard "Yanny."
+On Tuesday, the internet broke out into an all-consuming debate, dividing people into two camps: those who heard "Laurel," and those who heard "Yanny."

-The factioning began when social media influencer and vlogger Cloe Feldman tweeted a simple question about a short piece of audio: "What do you hear?!
+The dispute began when social media influencer and vlogger Cloe Feldman tweeted a simple question about a short piece of audio: "What do you hear?!
 Yanny or Laurel?"

 From then on, like "The Dress" three years before it, the internet split itself in two.
 One group was adamant that the voice in the audio clip was saying, "Yanny."
 The other group would bet their firstborn the voice was saying "Laurel."